ashwanirathee/voxelminer/README.md

 # 💎 VoxelMiner
 VoxelMiner is an interactive 3D graphics engine developed using WebGL, originally created as a project for CSE 160 at UCSC, and later enhanced with additional features.
 It enables users to explore and interact with a voxel-based 3D environment, complete with real-time lighting, textures, camera movement, and advanced rendering techniques.
+SceneGraph, Renderer, Camera are the main components which are modular with their responsibilities.
+The engine is designed to be extensible, allowing for future enhancements and features.

 ### 🚀 Key Features
 #### 🎮 Camera & Navigation